-Indexes to Archives records & other sources for genealogy
+Indexes to historical records & other sources for genealogy

 I index historical records (especially unusual sources that are superb for genealogical problem solving) and I list the names on this Web site.
 It already has 54,000 names of people who were in Queensland, other parts of Australia and overseas.
 In 2023/2024 I'll continue some of the projects listed below.
 I may also add 20,000 names from a new index to pre-1900 Queensland records that very few family historians have ever used.

 Links below lead to lists of names and many source descriptions.
 Each page with names explains my copying service for that source.

 You can also search my entire site (more than 135 pages) by entering a word in the search box (opens in a new window).

 My indexes to original historical records